US Cash Products-Abundant supplies push gasoline down

 A Gulf Coast trader said Gulf gasoline stocks have increased as refineries hiked utilization while recent Gulf storms interrupted refined product export traffic to Latin America and South America.

-Gulf M3 gasoline differentials slipped by 0.75 cent per gallon early on Tuesday, pressured by robust supply.
-However, the market reversed course and ended the day up by a penny per gallon as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, where space is limited because of allocations.
+Gulf M3 gasoline differentials slipped 0.75 cent on Tuesday, pressured by robust supply.
+Its latest five-day lifting cycle also scheduled to move on the Colonial Pipeline on Tuesday.

 U.S. Energy Information Administration data showed that Gulf gasoline stocks increased in four of the last six weeks of reported inventory data through the week ended Sept.
 2.